-The principle limitation of our analysis concerns the rather uncertain EP-violating bias parameters like $b_{\epsilon,\mrm{S}X}$.
+The principal limitation of our analysis concerns uncertain EP-violating bias parameters like $b_{\epsilon,\mrm{S}X}$.
 For this reason we have not marginalized over them when reporting our main results.
 Instead, we constrain the degenerate combination $\epsilon\times C_{[AB]}^\mrm{S} = \epsilon \times (b_{\epsilon, \mrm{S}A} b_{1B}-b_{\epsilon, \mrm{S}B} b_{1A})/2$.
 But unlike the very well-determined linear bias $b_{1X}$, the non-standard parameter $b_{\epsilon,\mrm{S}X}$ is not well understood.
 This limitation is significant because interpreting any sign of EP violation from the effective bias $b_{\DD}$ requires understanding of this degeneracy.
-The specific values of $\epsilon$ would depend on the model used for $b_{\epsilon,\mrm{S}X}$, which we discuss in Appendix~\ref{app:additionalforecasts} in a simplified form.
-We note that without knowledge of $b_{\epsilon,\mrm{S}X}$ strong constraints on $\epsilon$ will not be possible, and direct comparison with CMB results might not be possible.
-We note that this situation is directly analogous to detecting local-type primordial non-Gaussianity (PNG) through scale-dependent large-scale galaxy bias, where constraints depend on the product $b_{\phi X}f_\mrm{NL}$, with $b_{\phi X}$ an astrophysical parameter related to the properties of the tracer~\cite{Barreira:2022sey, Coulton:2022rir}.
+The specific value of $\epsilon$ depends on the model adopted for $b_{\epsilon,\mrm{S}X}$, and in Appendix~\ref{app:additionalforecasts} we explore a simple model.
+Without knowledge of $b_{\epsilon,\mrm{S}X}$, strong constraints on $\epsilon$ will not be possible, and direct comparison with CMB results may not be possible.
+This situation is directly analogous to detecting local-type primordial non-Gaussianity (PNG) through scale-dependent large-scale galaxy bias, where constraints depend on the product $b_{\phi X}f_\mrm{NL}$, with $b_{\phi X}$ an astrophysical parameter related to the properties of the tracer~\citep{Barreira:2022sey, Coulton:2022rir}.
 Just as the bispectrum alone cannot break the bias--$f_\mrm{NL}$ degeneracy, our method suffers a similar bias--$\epsilon$ degeneracy that must be addressed through additional information or modelling assumptions.
-A preliminary understanding of the relative density bias $b_{rX}$ of the model in Eq.~\eqref{eq:ep-violation-bias-model} have been carried out in the literature \cite{Schmidt:2016coo, bias_review, Chen:2019cfu, Barreira_2020, Khoraminezhad:2020zqe}.
+We note that preliminary studies of the relative density bias $b_{rX}$ of the model in Eq.~\eqref{eq:ep-violation-bias-model} have been carried out \citep{Schmidt:2016coo, bias_review, Chen:2019cfu, Barreira_2020, Khoraminezhad:2020zqe}.
 Additionally, with improved modelling of the galaxy density, one could also construct quadratic estimators that simultaneously constrain these additional bias parameters.